Jonah Kinigstein: Early life and education

-Kinigstein was born on June 26, 1923 in Brooklyn, New York City.
+Kinigstein was born on June 26, 1923, in Brooklyn, New York City.
 His parents were Jewish immigrants from Russia and Poland.
-As a teenager he would use chalk to make sidewalk art.
+As a teenager, he would use chalk to make sidewalk art.
 At times he worked with his father, a house painter.

-After high school he attended Cooper Union.
+After high school, he attended Cooper Union.
 Before he graduated, he was drafted into the army during World War II, where he served in a photo topography unit.

 Art career

-After being discharged from the army he moved to Paris, where he attended the Académie de la Grande Chaumière, and Accademia di Belle Arti di Roma.
+After being discharged from the army, he moved to Paris, where he attended the Académie de la Grande Chaumière, and Accademia di Belle Arti di Roma.
 He exhibited at the Galerie Huit.

 He later moved back to Manhattan.
 The rise of abstract expressionism and the loss in popularity in figurative art prevent Kinigstein from being able to paint for a living.
-He worked in commercial art, where in 1961 he designed Bloomingdale's first collectible shopping bag.
-He also began drawing political cartoons criticizng abstract expressionism and the figures in the art world promoting it.
+He worked in commercial art, where he designed Bloomingdale's first collectible shopping bag in 1961.
+He also began drawing political cartoons criticizing abstract expressionism and the figures in the art world promoting it.

 Kinigstein continued to paint for himself.
 He dubbed his style "figurative expressionism", and his painting frequently depict distorted figures in front of surreal backgrounds.
-At age 99 he continues to paint for two or three hours a day in his home.
+At age 99, he continues to paint for two or three hours a day in his home.

 Kinigstein's work is in the collection of the Museum of Modern Art, the Smithsonian American Art Museum, and the Whitney Museum of American Art.

 Personal life

 Kinigstein has been married twice and has two children.
-His second wife is Eileen Muken Kinigstein.
+His second wife is Eileen Muken.
+He turned 100 in June 2023.